alekhaya99/Speak/README.md

 # speak

-Speak is a Flutter Application to promote recycling in the community of Singapore.
+Speak is a Flutter Application to promote waste reduction in the community of Singapore.
+In the upcoming years, we not only aiming to expand in Singapore but also in the other parts of the World

 ## Getting Started